ut-dallas-dspl-lab/IoT-SGX/sgx/README.md

 # Installation #
 1. Install Intel SGX SDK.
 For more information, see [SGX SDK linux documentation](https://github.com/intel/linux-sgx).
 2. Install required packages mentioned above.
-2. Clone this repo in the project's source folder.
+3. Clone this repo in the project's source folder.
+4. You may need to update the **Makefile** to include necessary library information/path.

 # Build and Run #